Deploying clinical machine learning? Consider the following...

-\section{Deployment}
+Integration of CML can also affect the flow of information.
+For example, should the results of radiology CML be made available to the referring clinician?
+What if there are multiple algorithm outputs, each of which may not be consistent with the report?
+Which parts of the CML output belong in the patient's medical record?
+There should be a way for the clinician to curate algorithmic results into clinically useful outputs.

+\subsection{3) Deployment}

-Deployment in CML is difficult due to stringent requirements and challenges in integration with existing clinical infrastructure, which often supports many other functions beyond one specific AI tool.
-Practical implementation challenges of deploying into hospitals often necessitate considerable coordination between internal and external teams to setup orchestration and inference platforms, usually with interaction between third-party vendors of clinical software.
+Deployment in CML often has to follow stringent integration requirements with existing clinical infrastructure, which often supports other functions beyond that specific AI tool.
+Practical implementation challenges of deploying into hospitals often necessitate considerable coordination between internal and external teams to set up orchestration and inference platforms (usually with interaction between third-party clinical software vendors).

-\subsection{Development To Deploy}
+\subsubsection{3.1 Development To Deploy}

-Decisions made during the model development process can have significant knock-on effects on the ease with which the model can ultimately be deployed.
+Decisions made during model development can have significant knock-on effects that ultimately affect the ease with which the model can be deployed~\cite{lu2020overview}.
 Thus, many pain points in the model deployment process can be mitigated by developing the model with deployment in mind from the outset.
-Relying on complex or slow pre- or post-processing routines (or requiring third party software to perform these steps) can significantly complicate deployment efforts.
-Furthermore, choosing a modular codebase structure allows for easy re-use of processing code between training and deployment and makes the deployment process easier.
+Relying on complex or slow data processing routines can significantly complicate deployment efforts.
+Furthermore, choosing a modular codebase structure more easily allows for the re-use of code between the training and deployment stages.

-\subsection{Choose an integration layer}
+\subsubsection{3.2 Choose an integration layer}

-Integration of CML greatly depends on where in the workflow the application will be injected.
-For example, a CML application to detect motion artifacts might be deployed into the MRI scanner while another application to triage stroke patients may be injected into the clinical work-list software.
-A critical findings notification application for stroke may be integrated into a mobile device.
-Additionally, different inference contexts will have different requirements for the CML application.
-For example, an application to detect cervical fractures in the emergency room must have faster inference time than an application that runs in the background on routine exams.
+The difficulty of integration dramatically depends on where the CML application will be injected into the workflow.
+For example, an application to detect motion artifacts might be deployed into the MRI scanner.
+In contrast, another application to triage stroke patients may be added directly to the clinical work-list software.
+Yet another critical finding is that notification applications for stroke may be integrated into a mobile device environment.
+Additionally, different inference contexts will have different requirements for the application.
+An application deployed in the emergency room may require a faster inference time than an application running in the background on routine cases.

-\subsection{Embrace healthcare standards}
+\subsubsection{3.3 Embrace healthcare standards}